What do I do in case of an emergency?

 There are no fees for therapy services.
 There are fees for registering for Alcohol Education Programs, when they have been mandated for any reason and not taken solely on a volunteer basis by students.

 To schedule an intake session, either call the Counseling Center at 410-543-6070 or stop by the Counseling Center, GUC, room 263.
 The student and counselor will determine subsequent meeting times at the end of the initial session.

-How do I get help for a friend?
+How do I get help for someone else?

-While the choice to seek counseling is an individual decision, the Counseling Center staff can provide consultations to family and friends who may be concerned about the mental health and behaviors of a student.
-Consultations are available by phone and appointment.
+While the choice to seek counseling is an individual decision, the Counseling Center staff can provide consultations to family, friends, and others who may be concerned about the mental health and behaviors of a student.
+Consultations are available by phone and appointment. (referring others)

 May friends or family schedule an appointment for someone other than themselves?

 Students seeking counseling services must schedule their own appointments.

 How do students seek medication?

 There is not a psychiatrist available at Salisbury University.
 There are a number of psychiatrists in the community to whom students can be referred.
 In Student Health Services, there are several nurse practitioners who can prescribe and monitor medications in coordination with the Counseling Center.
 There is a $5 visit fee for these visits at Student Health Services.
 It is most often the case that the referral to the nurse practitioner comes from the Counseling Center staff.
 Continued counseling is typically recommended for students who are taking medications for psychiatric conditions.